Mario Pinball Land: Reception

 Mario Pinball Land received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three sevens and one eight for a total of 29 out of 40.

-Most reviews praised the excellent graphics, but criticized the game for being pointlessly difficult and having overall poor gameplay.
+Most reviews praised the excellent graphics, but criticized the game for being difficult and for its overall gameplay.
 IGNs review in particular criticized the gameplay for having "bad table layouts with an overwhelmingly annoying 'playfield reset' element".
 The review concluded that "the gameplay itself is far more flawed and annoying than it is fun to play".
 Adrian Barritt later admitted that during development they wound up not making the game easy enough for pinball beginners as "you had to take the time to control the ball", which led to Fuse trying to not repeat the same mistakes in follow-up Metroid Prime Pinball.

-Not all reviews were negative, however, as GameSpot said that the game "combines Mario with pinball to create an interesting kind of adventure game".
+Nintendo World Report gave the game a 7.5/10.
+GameSpot praised the game by stating that it "combines Mario with pinball to create an interesting kind of adventure game that's fairly fun but a little on the short side".
+In a retrospective review, Nintendo Life considered that the game "holds its own as an oddball (pun intended) of the Mario spin-off series" and as a "single-player experience with beautiful visuals and an interesting medley of Mario and typical pinball".
+Regarding the gameplay, considered that its good aspects outweigh its bad aspects.
+They concluded by stating that while it won't give a "tremendous number of hours from it" it remains an "off-the-wall title worth a look for anyone looking for a more challenging romp through the Mushroom Kingdom".